Designing for a little delight

 • Problem: Utility interfaces often become sterile or, in reaction, noisy.

-• What we tested: Add limited personality while preserving calm layout structure.
+• Approach: Add limited personality while preserving calm layout structure.

 • Use this now: Pick one delight element per page and keep everything else restrained.